mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 - namely, the amount of light energy failing on a unit

-area (0.0014 MW per square metre, for one sol at 1 A.U.).
+area (0.0014 MW per square meter, for one sol at 1 A.U.).
 Contemporary gallium arsenide solar cells are about 40% efficient.
 The TL12 solar cells given produce _fifty-eight times_ more energy than they receive.
 This